moderndatacompany/dataos.info/docs/quick_guides/building_data_product/index.md

     There are two types of dataset references -

-    - **dataos**: this is used when your dataset is stored in DataOS and has a DataOS address
+    - **dataos**: this is used when your dataset is stored in DataOS Lakehouse and has a DataOS address
     - **depot**: this can be used when your dataset is stored on a third party system

         ```yaml